SpecFlowOSS/SpecFlowWiki/Hooks.md

 }
 ```

-Hooks are global, but can be restricted to run only for features or scenarios with a specific tag by defining a [[scoped binding|scoped-bindings]].
+Hooks are global, but can be restricted to run only for features or scenarios by defining a [[scoped binding|scoped-bindings]] which can be filtered with [tags](https://github.com/techtalk/SpecFlow/wiki/Scoped-bindings#different-steps-for-different-tags).
 The execution order of hooks for the same event is undefined.

 ## Supported Hook Attributes

 <table>
     <tr>
         <th>Attribute</th>
-        <th>Tag filtering</th>
+        <th>Tag filtering*</th>
         <th>Description</th>
     </tr>
     <tr>